dsindex/etagger/README.md

 - tips for training speed up
   - filter out words(which are not in train/dev/test data) from word embeddings. but not for service.
-  - use LSTMBlockFusedCell for bidirectional LSTM. this is 2~3 times faster than LSTMCell.
+  - use LSTMBlockFusedCell for bidirectional LSTM. this is slightly faster than LSTMCell.
+    - about 1.26 times
     - where is the LSTMBlockFusedCell() defined?
     ```
     https://github.com/tensorflow/tensorflow/blob/r1.11/tensorflow/contrib/rnn/python/ops/lstm_ops.py